MiljanaMa/Soft-Computing/README.md

 ## Problem 3:

-* Task: recognition of Slovak words is in the data2/pictures folder.
+* Task: recognition of Slovak words.
 * Dataset: data3/ and data3/res.csv contains the correct solution for each image.
 * Evaluation: Hamming distance